ajvelo/iOS-11/README.md

 # iOS-11
-A collection of the demos and apps created on the iOS-11 Developer Course.
+A collection of some the demos and apps created on the iOS-11 Developer Course.

 Learn iOS 11 App Development From Beginning to End.
 Using Xcode 9 and Swift 4.
 Includes Full ARKit and CoreML Modules.